How to Choose the Right Cruise Ship for Families Traveling with Grandparents

 Luxury is nice.
 Proximity is practical.

-And when you’re trying to make the trip flow naturally, practical often wins.
+And when you are trying to make the trip flow naturally, practical often wins.

 Dining Flexibility Makes a Difference

-Dining style can shape the tone of the trip more than people realize.
+Dining style can shape the tone of the trip more than many people expect.

 Sometimes the right ship is the one that gets you where you want to go.

 Certain ports can only handle smaller or older ships.
-Some itineraries offer specific excursions that might be the highlight of the trip, whether that’s glacier viewing in Alaska or a particular snorkeling location in the Caribbean.
+Some itineraries offer specific excursions that might become the highlight of the trip, whether that is glacier viewing in Alaska or a snorkeling experience in the Caribbean.

-It’s easy to focus on onboard features, but for some families the destination itself is the main event.
+It is easy to focus on onboard features, but for many families the destination itself ends up being just as important.

 Be Honest About Budget